powervs-ibm/terraform-provider-ibm/website/docs/d/pi_datacenters.html.markdown

 Review the argument references that you can specify for your data source.

-- `pi_cloud_instance_id` - (Required if private datacenter, String) The GUID of the service instance associated with an account.
+- `pi_cloud_instance_id` - (Optional, String) The GUID of the service instance associated with an account.
+Required if private datacenter.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.